 44. I understand how you are feeling.

-Additionally, by reaching out, he/ she will feel that they are important and appreciated.
-This gives them an assurance that everything will be fine and that the darkness will pass.
+Additionally, by reaching out, he or she will feel that they are important and appreciated.
+This gives them the assurance that everything will be fine and that the darkness will pass.

 Most importantly, listen sympathetically when the sharing happens.